Mariam-Elkhelawy/Mariam-Elkhelawy/README.md

 I'm open to new opportunities where I can leverage my skills in Flutter development and contribute to exciting projects.
 Feel free to reach out if you have an opportunity that aligns with my skills and experience.

 ## 📚 Currently Learning:
-- Serverless architecture with Firebase and Google Cloud
+- Android development basics.
--  Advanced UI/UX design
+-  Advanced UI/UX design.
--  Performance optimization for mobile application
+-  Performance optimization for mobile application.

 ## 📫 How to reach me: